-Perhaps Rosetta Stone, the language learning/translation software, should develop a program to help you learn what your spouse is really saying.
+Perhaps Rosetta Stone, the language learning/translation software, should develop a program to provide translation aids between men and women.
 Listening to some husbands and wives try to communicate, you would think they grew up in different countries speaking completely different languages.
 You need some translation aids for Man-Speak and Woman-Speak.

 The problem comes when his English isn’t her English (or Spanish or Swahili or anything else).
-In truth, even if they did grow up in the same city men and women function very differently when it comes to language and communication.
-Add to that the different perspectives on life and marriage each grew up in, and it often adds up to learning a whole new language when you get married.
+In truth, even if they did grow up in the same city men and women think quite differently when it comes to language and communication.
+Add to that the different perspectives on life and marriage each grew up with, and it often adds up to learning a whole new language when you get married.

 My husband Al would frequently make a summary statement about a practical problem, group of people, business situation, or other matter as if it were fact.
 I learned that in doing so he was actually asking for my opinion, which he valued highly.
-He wanted me to affirm his assessment, or to kindly present an alternative view if I saw things differently.
+He wanted me to affirm his assessment if I agreed, or to kindly present an alternative view if I saw things differently.

 You and your spouse will each have your own unique quirks of communication, and learning those things about each other makes the journey of marriage interesting.
-But there are some ways in which men and women differ in general that may help you decode your spouse’s communication more quickly.
+But there are some ways in which men and women generally differ that may help you decode your spouse’s communication more quickly.

 Keep in mind these are generalities.
-These translation aids may provide some welcome insight into how your spouse thinks and talks.
+These translation aids between men and women may provide some welcome insight into how your spouse thinks and talks.

 The Way Men Speak

 Men generally view communication as a way to convey information.
 Talking is a necessary means of getting the 411 from one person to another.
-Talking to express feelings or connect emotionally feels foreign – and frightening.
+Talking to express feelings or connect emotionally often feels foreign to them, and perhaps even frightening.